 - Modify basic year and class structure of groups to tailor to your school

 - Appoint some Ambassadors both staff and parent advocates that can support other parents.

 - Email parents to join Classlist or upload emails (Classlist’s GDPR policy allows schools to do this)

-Contact us email@example.com for any handholding or advice you may need to get you up and running.
+Contact us via our support site for any handholding or advice you may need to get you up and running.
 We love helping out.